P-p-H-d/mlib/README.md

 ##### type *name\_back(const name\_t list)

-Return a constant pointer to the data stored in the back of the list.
+Return a pointer to the data stored in the back of the list.

 ##### type *name\_front(const name\_t list)

-Return a constant pointer to the data stored in the front of the list.
+Return a pointer to the data stored in the front of the list.

 ##### void name\_push\_back(name\_t list, type *obj)